denniskaselow/dartemis/README.md

     ```dart
     World world = World();
     ```
-4. Create entities, add components to them and finally add those entities to the world.
+4. Create an entity from a list of components.
 Entities with different components will be processed by different systems:

     ```dart
-    final player = world.createEntity();
+    world.createEntity([
-    world
+      Position(0, 0),
-      ..addComponent(player, Position(0, 0))
+      Velocity(1, 1),
-      ..addComponent(player, Velocity(1, 1));
+    ]);
     ```
     A `Component` is a pretty simple structure and should not contain any logic: